groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/modify/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Editing Text Signatures in DOCX using Java"
+    title: "Steps for editing text signatures in DOCX using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) allows Java developers to update the content of text signatures previously added to DOCX files.
 Enhance Java applications with robust capabilities.